matej-karolcik/gimme-3d/readme.md

 - `model` url of model to be used, the basename of the model will be used to look for a local file
 - `textures` an array of textures in binary format, these will be applied to meshes in the same order as given here (`textures[0]`, `textures[1]`, ...)

+# Configuration

+Some features can be configured using the `config.toml` file.

+- `port` local port for http server
+- `models_base_url` the base url for downloading models
+- `local_model_dir` local directory for where model files will be stored
+- `models` a list of strings representing model filenames that will be appended to `models_base_url`

 # Caveats